lucky-media/guidelines/pages/frontend/tailwind.md

-# Tailwind CSS
+# Tailwind CSS: Styling with Flair

-Almost all our projects include TailwindCSS as the default styling framework and on this document we will focus on some tips and tricks to make working with Tailwind easier.
+Infuse your projects with the vibrant hues of Tailwind CSS, our go-to styling framework.
+We've compiled tips, tricks, and best practices to make your Tailwind journey a breeze.

 ## Extensions